vidaldid-rte/dynawo-large-scale-validation/doc/Configuring events in Dynawo and Astre HOWTO.md

 `EventSetPointBoolean` (see the Introduction above, about the three differnent types of disconnections).

-A step by step example using shunt ".AUBA6REAC.1" (Lille case):
+A step by step example, using shunt ".AUBA6REAC.1" (Lille case):

   * Find the shunt in the IIDM file by seaching the "shunt" elements;
     the id attribute is the shunt name.
 Note that if the "bus"